 Due to the significance of the quarterly payments under Act 44 and Act 89, the Commission currently does not have excess cash from operations to fully fund its required payments to PennDOT from current revenues.
 Therefore, the Commission plans to continue to increase toll rates annually and to issue debt through fiscal year 2022 to finance the majority of these payments.
 There can be no assurance that the Commission will be able to continue to issue debt on terms that are acceptable, or at all, to finance these obligations.
 The sole and exclusive remedy for the failure to make the required payments to PennDOT under the Amended Funding Agreement is that all actions of the Commission taken by a vote of the Commissioners thereafter must be approved by a unanimous vote of all Commissioners until such time as the payment is made.
-However, a unanimous vote is not required if it would prevent the Commission from complying with covenants with "current bondholders, debt holders or creditors having such status as of the Effective Date," which under the Amended Funding Agreement is defined as October 14, 2007.
-These voting procedures have not become effective as the Commission has not missed any payments under the Amended Funding Agreement.
-See Note 15 (Subsequent Events) regarding an additional Amendment to this agreement.
+However, a unanimous vote is not required if it would prevent the Commission from complying with covenants with "current bondholders, debt holders or creditors."
+These voting procedures have never been used as the Commission has not missed any payments under the Amended Funding Agreement.